ray-project/ray/doc/source/serve/tutorials/web-server-integration.rst

 Web Server Integration Tutorial
 ===============================

 In this guide, you will learn how to use Ray Serve to scale up your existing web application.
-The key feature of Ray Serve that makes this possible is the Python-native ServeHandle API, which allows you to offload your heavy computation to Ray Serve.
+The key feature of Ray Serve that makes this possible is the Python-native ServeHandle API, which allows you keep using your same Python web server while offloading your heavy computation to Ray Serve in a few lines of code.

-We give two examples, one using a FastAPI web server and another using a simple AIOHTTP web server.
+We give two examples, one using a FastAPI web server and another using an AIOHTTP web server.

+TODO(architkulkarni): Add all hyperlinks

 Scaling Up a FastAPI Application
 --------------------------------